Nikkydee/Billable_hours_Assessment/README.md

 # Billable_hours_Assessment
- This change request has been raised to implement a billable rate system that every lawyer , depending on their grade has a billable rate and for any project worked on , each layer must document and report theri total number of hours to enable to Finance team to create invoices for clients to make payment
+ This change request has been raised to implement a billable rate system that every lawyer , depending on their grade has a billable rate and for any project worked on , each layer must document and report theri total number of hours to enable to Finance team to create invoices for clients to make payment.As a software Quality Assurance Engineeer,I carried out system test and End to End testing on the application

 #~
 ### Billable Hour contains the testplan for this project in a Word Document